awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2011.md

 We do not allow in\-place upgrade of Aurora MySQL 1\.x clusters into Aurora MySQL 2\.01\.1 or restore to Aurora MySQL 2\.01\.1 from an Amazon S3 backup\.
 We plan to remove these restrictions in a later Aurora MySQL 2\.x release\.

-The performance schema is disabled for Aurora MySQL 5\.7\.
+The performance schema is disabled for this release of Aurora MySQL 5\.7\.
+Upgrade to Aurora 2\.03 for performance schema support\.

 ## Comparison with Aurora MySQL 5\.6<a name="AuroraMySQL.Updates.2011.Compare56"></a>